Gnosis: Etymology

 Gnosis is a feminine Greek noun which means "knowledge" or "awareness."
 It is often used for personal knowledge as opposed to intellectual knowledge (εἴδειν eídein), as with the French connaître compared with savoir, the Portuguese conhecer compared with saber, the Spanish conocer compared with saber, the Italian conoscere compared with sapere, the German kennen rather than wissen, or the Modern Greek γνωρίζω compared with ξέρω.

 A related term is the adjective gnostikos, "cognitive", a reasonably common adjective in Classical Greek.
-The terms do not appear to indicate any mystic, esoteric or hidden meaning in the works of Plato, but instead expressed a sort of higher intelligence and ability analogous to talent.
+The terms do not appear to indicate any mystic, esoteric or hidden meaning in the works of Plato, but instead express a sort of higher intelligence and ability analogous to talent.

 Stranger: In this way, then, divide all science into two arts, calling the one practical (praktikos), and the other purely intellectual (gnostikos).

 Younger Socrates: Let us assume that all science is one and that these are its two forms.